astro-tiptop/TIPTOP/docs/source/wishList.rst

 * Discuss with Cedric the use of FieldOfView VS  WindowRadiusWCoG for LO sensor.
 Also the center of gravity algorithms
 * NewValueThrPix: is this a really needed parameter or could we not parametrize this?
 * minimal parameter file example for configuring each of the type of AO
+* AoArea other shapes than 'circle' and square